Riya-Prasad/ecommerce-site/README.md

-A small ecommerce-site fro practice purpose
+A small ecommerce-site for practice purpose